 These statistics dissect the legislative records of Members of Congress during the 114th Congress (Jan 6, 2015-Jan 3, 2017), as of Aug 24, 2017.

 A higher or lower number below doesn’t necessarily make a legislator any better or worse, or more or less effective, than other Members of Congress.
 We present these statistics for you to understand the quantitative aspects of legislating and make your own judgements based on what legislative activities you think are important.

 Keep in mind that there are many important aspects of being a legislator besides what can be measured, such as constituent services and performing oversight of the executive branch, which aren’t reflected here.

 Look at report cards for...

 Bills Out of Committee

-The number of bills that each legislator introduced in the 114th Congress that got a committee vote sending it to the floor for further consideration.
+The number of bills that each legislator introduced in the 114th Congress that got past committee and to the floor for consideration.
 Most bills and resolutions languish in committee without any action.